MicroSaaSFactory

 2. Keep invite-token fallback visible for reviewed recovery.

-3. Use the same founder email across signup, login, pricing, and billing.
+3. Use the same founder email across signup, login, pricing, and recovery.

 Workflow map